No products in the cart.

 XT:

 I feel really disconnected from everything.
-During the summer holidays, I would go back to Malaysia but obviously I can’t do that during lockdown.
-It lead to me having a few breakdowns over college, as grades were based on predicted.
+I would go back to Malaysia during the summer holidays, but obviously, I can’t do that during lockdown.
+It led to me having a few breakdowns over college, as grades were based on predicted.
 I’ve started working now, so at least I have something to do.

 Like shop in your free time?